cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/bigdata2020/_index.md

 {{< /view_module >}}

+### Health and Medicine

+{{< view_module
+	alt="Sports"
+	src="/images/health.jpg"
+	url="/modules/bigdataapplications/2020/health_and_medicine"
+>}}

+Health and Medicine sector has become a much more needed service than ever.
+With the uprising of the Covid-19, resource usage, monitoring, research on anti-virals and many more challenging tasks were on the shoulders of scientists.
+To face such challenges, AI can become a worthy partner in solving some of the related problems efficiently and effectively.

+{{< /view_module >}}

 ## Complementary Material

 * When working with books, ePubs typically display better than PDF.
 For ePub, we recommend using iBooks on macOS and calibre on all